SFDC-Assets/Lightning-Enhanced-Calendar/README.md

 ![Package Installation](images/Package_Installation.png)

 Once the package is installed, you will need to create a Lightning app, home, or record page with the Lightning App Builder and drag the `Lightning Enhanced Calendar` custom component onto the page.
-If you are using `CreateScratchOrg` to create a scratch org, a Lightning App Page called `Lightning Enhanced Calendar` will already be in the scratch org.

 Finally, you must assign the `Lightning Enhanced Calendar` permission set to anyone who will be using the component.

 ### Testing in a Stand-Alone Scratch Org

-If you want to test the package in a scratch org using the [Salesforce Command-Line Interface (CLI)](https://developer.salesforce.com/tools/sfdxcli), there is a script in the `scripts` top-level directory called `CreateScratchOrg` that can be run from that top-level directory to create a new scratch org, install all of the components, create the testbed environment with a Lightning app page, and assign all the permission sets.
+If you want to test the package in a scratch org using the [Salesforce Command-Line Interface (CLI)](https://developer.salesforce.com/tools/sfdxcli), there is a script called `scripts/CreateScratchOrg` that can be run from the top-level directory to create a new scratch org, install all of the components, create the testbed environment with a Lightning app page, and assign all the required permission sets to the default user.
 You must authorize a Dev Hub org before you can run this script.

 ## Configuration

 ![Installation and Configuration](images/Installation_and_Configuration.png)

-Once the component is dragged on the desired page in Lightning App Builder, it will be initially configured to display only records from the standard `Event` object.
+Once the component is dragged on the desired page in Lightning App Builder, it will be configured initially to display only records from the standard `Event` object.
 The following configuration variables are exposed to the Lightning App Builder and Experience Builder:

 - **Card Title**: The title on the Lightning Card (default: "Calendar")
 - **Default Calendar Duration**: The duration (day, week, month, or year) that is loaded into the calendar when it first displays.